ryancct/ryancct.github.com/_posts/2013-01-23-epv---assets--franchise.md

 EPV - AV = 60M
 MV = 150M

-As only 40M fund is required to gain the business with EPV 100M or in other words the new entrants can earn 10M annual by only investing 40M (Total return: 25%), this market will attract potential competitors such as, bright entrepreneur, small appliance business owner or another toaster company executive with access to investment capital and experience with retail outlets.
+As only 40M fund is required to run the business with EPV 100M or in other words the new entrants can earn 10M annually by only investing 40M (Total return: 25%), this market will attract potential competitors such as, bright entrepreneur, small appliance business owner or another toaster company executive with access to investment capital and experience with retail outlets.

 They will open new plant or expand the capability of an existing one.
 They will also find a contract to produce the toasters, find or buy an acceptable design and develop attractive packaging and hire experienced sales agent to hawk the stuff.
 Worse still, it is given that toasters are a commodity product which is interchangeable and selected entirely based on the price basis.